The key to achieving significant brand exposure could be a single creative spark.

 7. Forge your own brand consumer identity

-Undoubtedly, one of the strongest ways to boost a brand’s exposure is by having satisfied customers who are eager to advocate for that brand because it aligns closely with their own identity, often clearly defined with brand language.
+Undoubtedly, one of the strongest ways to boost a brand’s exposure is by having satisfied customers who are eager to advocate for that brand via online reviews or other platforms because it aligns closely with their own identity, often clearly defined with brand language.

 Perhaps no brand has done this better than Apple, which has consistently tied its brand to consumers’ identity for over 40 years.
 By developing a brand image that paints Mac users as alternative, creative, and cool, Apple was able to become one of the most well-known brands in the world, eliciting religious-like fervor among some of its devotees.